PFLAG Cape Cod

 DONATE TO SCHOLARSHIP FUND

-(created by Intelligent.com) will show you how to research colleges and review additional topics such as the unique challenges LGBTQ+ students face and the resources and legal rights available! to them.
-And be sure to check out their list of Best Colleges for LGBTQ+ Students (2022)!
+If you’re a prospective college student who identifies as LGBTQ+, it’s important that you research schools to make sure they’ve created a supportive environment.
+Intelligent.com has created an LGBTQ+ College Student Guide that will show you how to research colleges and review additional topics such as the unique challenges LGBTQ+ students face and the resources and legal rights available to them.
+And check out their list of Best Colleges for LGBTQ+ Students (2023)!

 Picture

-About the 2022 Scholarship Recipients
+About the 2025 Scholarship Recipients

 Our gratitude and well-wishes go out to them as they set out